-- Your own artwork/design
+Your own original artwork/design

-- Not all images on the internet can be used, you need permission or a license granting you the right to print the image
+- Not all images on the internet can be used; you need permission or a license granting you the right to print the image.

 - Unless explicitly stated, it’s best to assume that public domain or images with expired copyright are okay for personal, but not commercial use.
-Some images are okay to use for personal use, but can't be used in items that will be sold or used commercially.